aws/aws-fpga/SDAccel/README.md

 * Ensure the host application can find and load the \*.awsxclbin AWS FPGA binary file.

-* Source the Runtime Environment & Execute your Host Application
+* Source the Runtime Environment & Execute your Host Application:
    ```
        $ sudo sh
        # source $AWS_FPGA_REPO_DIR/sdaccel_runtime_setup.sh   # Other runtime env settings needed by the host app should be setup after this step